tofsjonas/sortable/README.md

 ### 2. copy file to assets folder

-Same as above, but link to your own files
+Same as above, but link to your own files from the `dist` directory

 ```html
 ...